Home Security

 • Bolting to concrete floor or wall studs

-• Placing in a concealed location
+• Placing in a concealed spot

 • Ensuring the floor can support the weight (some safes exceed 500 pounds)